Home → Labor Laws → Earned Paid Leave →General Earned Paid Leave FAQ - Rollover of Unused Earned Paid Leave

 Rollover of Unused Earned Paid Leave

-Answer: No. If the employee rolls over 40 hours of unused accrued Earned Paid Leave from one year to the next, the employee will not accrue any additional hours until the following year, but only if the employee rolls over less than 40 hours.
-If an employer provides additional leave, that is at their discretion.
+Answer: Yes.
+Accrued and unused hours of Earned Paid Leave carried forward from the previous year of employment may not reduce the total amount of hours of paid leave an employee is entitled to earn in the present year, up to 40 hours or the accrual limit specified in the employer’s policy governing paid leave, whichever is higher.
 Example: An employee rolls over 8 hours of unused accrued Earned Paid leave from the previous year.
-In the present year, the employee is only entitled to accrue up to 32 additional hours of Earned Paid Leave, regardless of how much leave the employee uses in the current year.
-Answer: An employer is not obligated to roll-over unused leave from one year to the next if they front-load 40 hours of Earned Paid Leave each year.
+In the present year, the employee is only entitled to accrue up to 40 additional hours of Earned Paid Leave or the accrual limit specified in the employer’s policy governing paid leave, whichever is higher, regardless of how much leave the employee uses in the current year.
+Answer: Yes.
+Accrued and unused hours of Earned Paid Leave from the previous year must be available for use by an employee in the year of employment immediately following the previous year.
 Answer: Yes, this is one of the few circumstances in which a deduction may be made from a paycheck.
 The terms of employment or the employer’s established practice must include provisions for front-loaded leave if taken before it is earned.
 This leave may be pro-rated and deducted from a final paycheck. |